unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-Telerik.md

 1. Next, add a reference to the `Telerik.UI.for.Maui` NuGet package to the `MauiEmbeddingApp.MauiControls` project.

-1. In the `AppBuilderExtensions` class, on `MauiEmbeddingApp.MauiControls` project, update the `UseMauiControls` extension method to call the `UseMauiCommunityToolkit` method.
+1. In the `AppBuilderExtensions` class, on `MauiEmbeddingApp.MauiControls` project, update the `UseMauiControls` extension method to call the `UseTelerik` method.

     ```cs
     using Telerik.Maui.Controls;